 - 20% of your employees produce 80% of your products.

-Clearly from the above demonstration, we can safely say that the 80/20 rule can be applied on anything and the Pareto Analysis can be done without much problem also find Pareto Chart Excel template.
+Clearly from the above demonstration, we can safely say that the 80/20 rule can be applied on anything and the Pareto Analysis can be done without much problem also find the Pareto Chart Excel template.

 How the Pareto Analysis is done